IWSLT/IWSLT.github.io/_pages/2026/shared-tasks/simultaneous.md

 We have three focuses this year:
 - **long-form speech**: our evaluation will be conducted on *unsegmented* speech
 - **large language models**: participants are allowed to use LLMs (details will be announced later)
-- **extra context**: a sub-track allowing the use of extra context (e.g., the content of the presented ACL paper)
+- **extra context**: a sub-track that allows participants to use additional context.
+This year, we provide the ACL paper PDFs associated with the ACL talks being translated as extra context.

 The test set domains are the subsets of the ones of the offline track:
 - English -> German: ACL talks and accent challenge data